European Habitats Forum

 The final goal of the project is quite ambitious: the establishment of a European Land Conservation Network (ELCN), with Eurosite acting as the secretariat that will be charged with the long-term management of the network after the project has ended.

-Farmer’s Pride, a project funded under Horizon 2020, is establishing the European Network for In Situ Conservation of Plant Genetic Resources.
+Farmer's Pride, a project funded under Horizon 2020 and led by the University of Birmingham, is establishing the European Network for In Situ Conservation of Plant Genetic Resources.
 It will bring together stakeholders and sites across the region and coordinate actions to conserve diversity for crop enhancement and adaptation in the future.

 Farmer's Pride will: